Hilary Hammell, Attorney at Law

 B.A.
 Yale 2004

-Being an employment lawyer for workers in California means getting to use my legal skills and knowledge to fight for civil rights.
-It means getting to make California’s generally strong civil rights laws into a reality for my clients, one case at a time.
-And sometimes, if we win an appeal or a class action, it means making an impact for thousands or more people in the state.
-For those reasons, I love practicing in this area of law.
+I do this work not just because of the important impact we can make.
 I love analyzing the facts, talking to the witnesses, making sure my clients are heard, seen, and empowered.
 I even love the process of dealing with the other side - whether through collegial negotiations or tense court battles (or often both) - to win justice for my clients and ensure that they are treated fairly not just in terms of the outcome, but throughout the process.

 This isn’t just a job for me - it’s a calling.

-I had the honor of going to law school on a full public service scholarship funded by the Gates Foundation.
-Because of that generous opportunity, I have been able to devote my entire legal career to fighting for justice for people who are exploited, discriminated against, or marginalized.
-During law school, I worked with the inspiring civil rights lawyers at the United States Equal Employment Opportunity Commission on a major case having to do with sexual assault and harassment of immigrant farmworkers.
-After law school I clerked for Judge Stephanie Seymour on the United States Court of Appeals for the Tenth Circuit — Judge Seymour was the first female judge appointed to the Tenth Circuit.
+I had the honor of going to the greatest law school in the world, the University of Washington (Go Huskies!) on the greatest public service scholarship in the world — the Gates Scholarship.
+Because of that generous opportunity, I have been able to devote my entire legal career to fighting for justice for real people who who have been treated unfairly by companies or by the government.
+During law school, I worked at the United States Equal Employment Opportunity Commission on a major case of sexual assault and harassment of immigrant farmworkers.
+After law school I clerked for Judge Stephanie Seymour on the United States Court of Appeals for the Tenth Circuit — the first female judge appointed to the Tenth Circuit.
 Following my clerkship I was awarded a Skadden Fellowship to do impact litigation for educational equity in California, and I then provided direct legal services to residents of Bayview/Hunters Point in San Francisco as a Senior Staff Attorney at the groundbreaking, award-winning legal aid nonprofit, Open Door Legal, where I built the organization’s employment-law practice.
 I’ve published two law review articles, have won awards for my writing and leadership, and have appeared in the media and at conferences to speak about defending women’s rights to fair treatment at work.

 Prior to launching my own practice, I was an associate at the nationally-renowned law firm of Levy Vinick Burrell Hyams LLP in Oakland.

-I am the proud mom of two mischievous little boys and one lazy pit bull named Tuna.
-When I am not prosecuting my cases or chasing my children, I like to surf, read mystery novels by Michael Connelly, watch stand-up comedy, and do the New York Times Spelling Bee.
+I am the proud mom of two mischievous little boys and used be the proud mom of a lazy pit bull named Tuna (RIP).
+When I am not prosecuting my cases or chasing my children, I like to surf in Santa Cruz or attempt to surf (mostly get pummelled by the whitewater) at Ocean Beach, read mystery novels by (the GOAT) Michael Connelly, watch stand-up comedy, and do the New York Times Spelling Bee.

-My favorite book of all time is A Pattern Language by Christopher Alexander, and my favorite movie of all time is Sister Act 2: Back in the Habit.
+My favorite book of all time is A Pattern Language by Christopher Alexander, and my current favorite television show is SNL:UK.

 Thanks for reading my bio.
 If you are looking for an employment lawyer, I am sorry that you’re in that position, but I look forward to meeting you nonetheless to see if I can help.